Judge orders Seattle to stop using tear gas during protests

+U.S. District Judge Richard Jones sided with a Black Lives Matter group that sued the Seattle Police Department this week to halt the violent tactics it has used to break up protests.

-Officers last weekend used tear gas, pepper spray and other force against crowds that have demonstrated following George Floyd’s death at the hands of Minneapolis police.
+Last weekend, officers used tear gas, pepper spray and other force against crowds of protesters.
+Jones’ order halts those tactics for two weeks, though demonstrations this week have been calm.

-Seattle Mayor Jenny Durkan and Police Chief Carmen Best have apologized to peaceful protesters who were subjected to chemical weapons.
-But Best has said some demonstrators violently targeted police, throwing projectiles and ignoring orders to disperse.
-Both have faced calls to resign.
+Mayor Jenny Durkan and Police Chief Carmen Best have apologized to peaceful protesters who were subjected to chemical weapons.
+But Best has said some demonstrators violently targeted police, throwing objects and ignoring orders to disperse.
+Both have faced calls to resign, which they have rejected.

 “Because they are indiscriminate, they may even spill into bystanders’ homes or offices as they have done before,” Jones wrote.

-The police and the mayor’s office didn’t immediately respond to calls seeking comment on the ruling.
-When the lawsuit was filed, Durkan’s office said it was “another step by the community to hold the city accountable for its response to the recent events.”
+Durkan, a former U.S. attorney, “believes the court struck the right balance to protect the fundamental constitutional right to exercise protest, with the need to also ensure public safety,” spokeswoman Kamaria Hightower said in an email.

+Durkan also has requested reviews of police actions from the Office of Police Accountability and the city’s inspector general.
+Washington State Patrol Chief John Batiste also said Friday the agency will stop using gas until further notice, particularly amid the pandemic.

-This week, protesters have turned part of Seattle’s Capitol Hill neighborhood into a protest center with speakers, drum circles and Black Lives Matter painted on a street near a police station.
-Police largely left the station after chaos last weekend, with officers tear-gassing protesters and some demonstrators throwing objects at them.
-Police used tear gas just a day after the mayor and police chief said they were temporarily halting its use.
+This week, demonstrators have turned part of Seattle’s Capitol Hill neighborhood into a protest center with speakers, drum circles and Black Lives Matter painted on a street near a police station.
+Police largely left the station after the chaos last weekend, when officers tear-gassed protesters and some demonstrators threw objects at them.
+Police sprayed tear gas just two days after the mayor and police chief said they were temporarily halting its use.

-Durkan tweeted that she visited the so-called autonomous zone, which has been criticized by President Donald Trump, to speak Friday with organizers and community about moving forward.
-She said that for as long as she can remember, Capitol Hill has been autonomous and a place people can go to express themselves freely.
+Durkan tweeted that on Friday she visited the so-called autonomous zone — which has been criticized by President Donald Trump and where people, including officers, come and go freely.
+She said she spoke with organizers about moving forward and noted that she’s always known Capitol Hill as a place for people to express themselves.

+Trump has slammed her and Gov. Jay Inslee for not breaking up the occupation by “anarchists” and threatening to take action if they don’t.
+Both have assailed his comments and say they’re focusing on a peaceful resolution.
+The demonstrations have been calm since police left the area.

 Michele Storms, executive director of the ACLU of Washington, said the group was pleased with the judge’s ruling.